Cross-Distribution Diffusion Priors-Driven Iterative Reconstruction for Sparse-View CT: Method

 \section{Method}

-The SOTA methods such as DDS, can infer clear images effectively when the testing data follows the same distribution as the training dataset.
+The state-of-the-art (SOTA) methods (\emph{e.g.,} DDS) can infer clear images effectively when the testing data follow the same distribution as the training dataset.
 However, they face significant challenges for OOD reconstruction tasks.
-To address this issue, the CDPIR employs a diffusion transformer framework combined with a residual-guided, projection-based measurement constraint.
-This design effectively guides the transformer to reconstruct a high-quality CT image from the given input measurements.
+To address this issue, the proposed CDPIR employs a diffusion transformer framework combined with a residual-guided, projection-based projection constraint.
+This design effectively guides the transformer to reconstruct a high-quality CT image from the given projections.